Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.

 Coronary artery disease is almost always due to the gradual buildup of cholesterol and other fatty materials (called atheroma or atherosclerotic plaque) in the wall of a coronary artery.
-This process is called atherosclerosis (see see Atherosclerosis) and can affect many arteries, not just those of the heart.
+This process is called atherosclerosis and can affect many arteries, not just those of the heart.

-Occasionally, however, coronary artery disease is caused by spasm of a coronary artery, which can occur spontaneously or result from use of certain drugs such as cocaine and nicotine.
-Rarely, the cause is a birth defect, a viral infection (such as Kawasaki disease), systemic lupus erythematosus (lupus), inflammation of the arteries (arteritis), a blood clot that traveled from a heart chamber into one of the coronary arteries, or physical damage (from an injury or radiation therapy).
+Although atherosclerosis is the most common reason for abnormal reduction in blood flow to the heart, other causes exist.
+Occasionally coronary artery disease is caused by spasm of a coronary artery, which can occur spontaneously or result from use of certain drugs such as cocaine and nicotine.
+A coronary blood vessel may not expand in response to a need for increased blood flow (such as during exercise).
+This condition can result in less blood flow than the heart needs, and is referred to as endothelial dysfunction.
+Rarely, the cause is a birth defect, systemic lupus erythematosus (lupus), inflammation of the arteries (arteritis), a blood clot that traveled from a heart chamber into one of the coronary arteries, or physical damage (due to an injury or radiation therapy).

 An atheroma, even one that is not blocking very much blood flow, may rupture suddenly.
 The rupture of an atheroma often triggers the formation of a blood clot (thrombus).
 The clot further narrows or completely blocks the artery, causing acute myocardial ischemia.
-The consequences of this acute ischemia are referred to as acute coronary syndromes (see Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina)).
+The consequences of this acute ischemia are referred to as acute coronary syndromes.
 These syndromes include unstable angina and several types of heart attack, depending on the location and degree of the blockage.
 In a heart attack, the area of the heart muscle supplied by the blocked artery dies (called myocardial infarction).